 What You Need to Know About In Vitro Fertilization

 In vitro fertilization (IVF) is the most commonly known assisted reproductive technology for fertility treatment.
-This method involves retrieving eggs from a woman’s ovaries and fertilizing them with sperm in laboratory.
-IVF is considered one of the best assisted reproductive methods which increases the chance of fertilization between sperm and egg by contributing to proper function of male and female sex cells when they join each other in laboratory.
+This method involves retrieving eggs from a woman’s ovaries and fertilizing them with sperm in a laboratory.
+IVF is considered one of the best assisted reproductive methods.It increases the chance of fertilization between sperm and egg by contributing to the proper function of male and female sex cells when they join each other in the laboratory.

-Having taken advantage of prominent physicians as well as infertility clinics and centers offering advanced fertility treatments, Iran is considered not only a leading country in the Middle East in terms of offering effective treatments but also a top country in the world.
+Having taken advantage of prominent physicians and infertility clinics and centers offering advanced fertility treatments, Iran is considered a leading country in the Middle East in terms of providing effective treatments and a top country in the world.

 When Is IVF Recommended?